kckuei/23-desktop-build/README.md

 # '23 Desktop Build Notes

 ## Summary
-* Objective: construct a faster rig with dedicated GPU for running some DEM simulations and CUDA fun
+* Objective: construct a faster rig with dedicated GPU for running some DEM simulations and CUDA/ML fun

 In summary,